Pregnancy and Sleep: A Contradiction in Terms?

 Progressing heartburn will be more of an issue as the stomach and esophagus becomes displaced.
 It may be more of a problem if you are sleeping on your back.

 Third Trimester (Months 7-9)

-The third trimester is when you will be most likely to experience sleep disturbances.
+The third trimester is when you may experience the most sleep disturbances.
 As your pregnancy progresses, you’ll likely find that lying on your left side with your knees bent will be the most comfortable sleeping position.
-Other common causes of sleep disturbance in the third trimester include:
+Common causes of sleep disturbance in the third trimester include: